 - Add some sliced hot peppers.

-- Grill the panini in a panini press or grill pan with a weight.
+- Grill the panini in a sandwich press or grill pan with a weight.

 - Add the lettuce and sliced tomatoes.

-Making a panini is pretty simple.
+Making this is pretty simple.
 All you need to do is layer everything and then grill/toast the sandwich until the cheese is melty and the bread is browned.
-What makes a panini special is the ingredients you use.
+What makes it special is the ingredients you use.

 First up is the meat.
-The exact meats you use in your Italian panini are up to you.
+The exact meats you use here are up to you.
 I like to have a variety on hand for people to pick and choose, and I usually have a salami, some pepperoni, and at least one of soppressata, coppa, or prosciutto.
 Also, some lean ham or turkey makes a nice addition if you want more meat without the extra calories of cured sausages.